 When should you schedule a roof inspection?

-Twice per year is the ideal case but you can also do a periodic once per year inspection for the peace of your mind.
+It’s ideal to have a roof inspection done by a professional twice per year, but you can also do a periodic once per year inspection for the peace of your mind.
 You should also book an inspection after storms.